milvus-io/milvus/docs/design_docs/proxy.md

 Proxy divides requests from clients into three classes: `DdRequest`, `DmRequest`, `DqRequest`.

 DdRequest is the shorthand of `Data Definition Request`.
-These requests means a operation on the meta information of collections, including two parts.
+It means a operation on the meta information of collections, including two parts.
 One part is of the writing operations on collections, such as defining a schema, creating or dropping a partition, creating or dropping the index and etc. Another part is of the reading operations on collections, such as listing all collections or partitions, checking if a collection or a partition exists.